MetPX/sarracenia/doc/Prog.rst

 Audience
 --------

-Readers of this manual should be comfortable with light scripting in python3.
+Readers of this manual should be comfortable with light scripting in python version 3.
 Sarracenia includes a number of points where processing can be customized by small snippets of user provided code, known as plugins.
 The plugins themselves are expected to be rather concise, and an elementary knowledge of python should suffice to build new plugins in an essentially copy/paste manner, with many samples being available to read.
-For some examples, of how plugin processing might be of interest to users see the Ideas below:
+For some examples of how plugin processing might be of interest to users see the Ideas below:

 Plugin Script Ideas